 Pinta lesions are confined to the dermis.
 They begin at the inoculation site as a small papule that enlarges and becomes hyperkeratotic; they develop mainly on the extremities, face, and neck.
 After 3 to 9 months, further thickened and flat lesions (pintids) appear all over the body and over bony prominences.
 Still later, some lesions become slate blue or depigmented, resembling vitiligo.
 Pinta lesions typically persist if not treated.

-Both nontreponemal and treponemal serologic tests for syphilis (the Venereal Disease Research Laboratory [VDRL], rapid plasma reagin [RPR], and fluorescent treponemal antibody absorption tests [FTA-ABS]) are positive; thus, differentiation from venereal syphilis is clinical.
-Early lesions are often darkfield-positive for spirochetes and are indistinguishable from T. pallidum subsp pallidum.
+Both nontreponemal and treponemal serologic tests for syphilis Diagnostic tests for syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more (the Venereal Disease Research Laboratory [VDRL], rapid plasma reagin [RPR], and fluorescent treponemal antibody absorption tests [FTA-ABS]) are positive; thus, differentiation from venereal syphilis is clinical.
+Early lesions are often darkfield-positive for spirochetes and are indistinguishable from T. pallidum subspecies pallidum.

 Public health control includes active case finding and treatment of family and close contacts with penicillin benzathine or doxycycline to prevent infection from developing.